Money Saving Strategies

 - Long Distance Phone Service

 - Pool Heating

 - Trash Pickup (and which day?)

 - Parking Fees

-What's the Cancellation Policy?
+What is the Cancellation Policy?

 Know Who to Call

 Congrats!
-All that is left is making the most of your visit!
+All that is left is enjoying your vacation!

 During your Stay